52 Best Free WordPress Themes for Blogs in 2022 (Expert Pick)

 Balanced is also easy to set up for a blog theme, fully responsive for free WordPress, and fast to load.
 Other themes should follow Balanced’s lead.

-This theme and other similar themes is perfect for larger blogs with several different types of content.
+This theme and other similar themes are perfect for larger blogs with several different types of content.
 Using the drag and drop functionality, you can arrange elements on this WordPress blogging theme.
 The Queens Magazine theme is also perfect for fashion lifestyle blogs or food blogs.

 The one issue with the Queens Magazine format is that it offers multiple page templates to work with, and some users may be confused by all the options.